 Want to find out if something is healthy?
 Read the ingredients.
 Let’s start by comparing four different ramen brands.
 First, we’ll talk about the major ramen brands out there.
 Then, we’ll look at Mike’s Mighty Good.
 For this comparison, we’re using a single cup of chicken ramen.

-The Nissin noodles also contain 290 calories, but with more carbs and less fat.
+Another leading brand of noodles also contain 290 calories, but with more carbs and less fat.
 Along with 41 grams of carbs and 11 grams of fat, they also contain 1,160mg of sodium.

 Based on this comparison, you can see that Mike’s Mighty Good has less calories, fewer carbs, and less fat than the leading brands.
 It also contains roughly 40% less sodium.
 That’s because it’s noodles are steamed, not fried, and because MMG ramen uses rich broths and spices instead of simply a lot of salt to flavor its broths.